shihvictor/LearnPytorchFashionMNIST/README.md

 </p>
 </details>

+The following models (v1_5_5 and v1_5_5_BN) are included to illustrate the effects of batch normalization on the model's training and performance.
 <details><summary>v1_5_5</summary>
 <p>
+No batch normalization.

 ```python
 # Increasing num of elt in 1st layer 128->258.
 Reducing 2nd dense layer 128 -> 64